Embrace your power with AI coaching

 Legitimate power sits alongside four other types of power that were identified back in 1959, by influential social psychologists John French and Bertram Raven.

-We go into more detail on each one in our guide to the different types of power, but here's how they work in short.
+We go into more detail on each power in leadership in our guide to the types of power, but here's how they work in short:

 Personal power